mcharouk/aws/Certification/sysops.md

 # Snowball

 * not possible to copy directly data to Glacier.
 Must copy to S3 and then use lifecycle policies to transition to Glacier

+# ACM

+* it's possible to attach a list of certificates to a single ALB listener